 Below are the available bulk discount rates for each individual item when you purchase a certain amount

-For more information on the Travel Berkey and other Berkey products, please visit the FAQ Page.
+For more information on these elements and other Berkey products, please visit the FAQ Page.

 Below are some videos that provide well researched support of the dangers of fluoride.
 Along with watching these videos, we recommend you to read Dr. Mercola's article: Who is really guarding your water supply.
 In that article, there is a link to a great interview that Dr. Mercola had with Dr. Osmunson on the subject of water fluoridation.